distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 Traders generally fear KPI manipulation more than asset-price manipulation.
 Asset prices, being widely traded and observed, are perceived as more *credibly neutral*.
 Understanding the potential manipulation surfaces of a custom KPI requires significant extra due diligence, deterring participation.
 The risk of *information asymmetry* (insiders knowing more about manipulation potential) is higher in KPI Futarchies.
 There's simply more room for debate, interpretation, and hidden manipulation vectors with bespoke KPIs.

 KPI-based Futarchies thus possess lower inherent credible neutrality from a trader's viewpoint.
 It's crucial for designers to select KPIs with transparent, well-understood, and high manipulation costs, and communicate these properties clearly.

+An subtle point is that if the cost for traders to decrease the ground truth value of a metric is similar to a Futarchy's proposal's `cost / expected metric increase`, then one or more of the following will be true:
+- either the proposal creator will find it profitable to manipulate their own proposal's futarchy markets
+- or traders will find it profitable to manipulate the ground truth value of the metric
+This is because a futarchy market's liquidity is ultimately limited by the manipulation cost of the metric, or else the market risks becoming a metric "manipulation bounty" in the eyes of sophisticated traders.
+However liquidity must also be sufficient to deter a proposal creator from trying to manipulate their own futarchy markets.

 ### Asset Futarchy Protects Minority Owners from Expropriation
 ➜ Asset Futarchy inherently protects minority owners by aligning decisions with overall token value, while KPI Futarchy, focused on specific KPIs, does not offer this same protection against value expropriation.